marcusl07/Curtain-Call/README.md

 - Communication is repeated to ensure the signal is received.

 ## Requirements
+   App:
 - iOS device (SwiftUI compatible)
-- Arduino Nano with HC-08 Bluetooth module
-- Motor setup to control your curtains (connected to the Arduino Nano)
 - Xcode (for building from source)

+   Device:
+- Arduino Nano
+- HC-08 Bluetooth module
+- L9110h motor driver
+- 2x PNP power transistors
+- ~3Ω and ~100Ω resistor
+- ~5V power supply, such as 3x 1.5V AA batteries.
+- Motor & winch to control your curtains (connected to the Arduino Nano)
+- Gearbox if your motor isn't strong enough
+- A box to house the electronics and something to hold the device to the window, like a suction cup.

 ## Setup